MoAlmasi/Calculator-Without-GUI-/README.md

 ===========================================================================

 ## Handel the exception
-in python we use "try" and "except command to handel unexpected values.
+In Python, we use the "try" and "except commands to handle unexpected values.

-the commands in the "try" block are performed by default and the command in the "except" block are perform in a case the program incounter the problem.
+The commands in the "try" block are performed by default, and the command in the "except" block is executed if the program encounters a problem.

         try:
             num1 = float(input("Enter first number: "))